 Hundreds of turkeys at a central California ranch are being killed to prevent the spread of avian influenza.

-Federal agriculture officials say they found the commercial turkey flock at Foster Farms' Stanislaus County facility to be infected with strain of avian influenza.
+Federal agriculture officials say they found the commercial turkey flock at Foster Farms' Stanislaus County facility to be infected with a strain of avian influenza.

 According to officials, the H5N8 strain is not known to cause a threat to humans, but can decimate entire poultry flocks.